tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 Through the monitors, I watched her cross the parking lot toward her unit in Building D, where she would spend roughly an hour before leaving empty-handed.

-Now, I want to make it perfectly clear that paying that chapel a visit was, in fact, not on my to-do list.
+Now, I want to make it perfectly clear that paying that chapel a visit was, indeed, not on my to-do list.
 I had been perfectly honest about that, which in turn puts Rosa's aura-reading abilities into serious question.
 My mind was busy with something else.

 See, calling in sick is a normal thing.
 People do it constantly.
 It is one of the most unremarkable events in the history of employment.
 And under any other circumstances, I would have accepted it at face value, filed it under "not my concern," and moved on with my shift.

 But this was EverSafe.
 And at EverSafe, unremarkable events have a habit of retroactively becoming extremely remarkable.

 Maren had worked exactly two shifts.
 She had witnessed a hallway grow in real time.
-She had responded with composure that bordered on clinical detachment, which was either a sign of extraordinary resilience or a sign that she hadn't fully processed what she'd seen and was running on a delayed fuse.
-Either way, she'd gone home, and now she was "sick”, and I had no way to contact her, because – I realized with a sinking feeling – I didn't have a way to contact her.
+She had responded with composure that bordered on pathological detachment, which was either a sign of extraordinary resilience or a sign that she hadn't fully processed what she'd seen.
+Either way, she'd gone home, and now she was "sick”, and I had no way to check in on her, because – I realized with a sinking feeling – I didn't know how to get in touch.
 We hadn't exchanged numbers.
 We hadn't exchanged anything.

 Which led me to a thought I immediately regretted having.

 I pulled out my phone.
 I opened the app store.
 I re-downloaded the dating app.
 This was not, I want to be clear, a romantic impulse.
 This was investigative.
 I was conducting reconnaissance.
-I was verifying the continued existence of a colleague through the only available channel, which happened to be a platform designed for people seeking companionship, and if that sounds like a rationalization, it's because it absolutely is one, and I'm not proud of it, but I'm also not above it.
+I was verifying the continued existence of a colleague through the only available channel, which happened to be a platform designed for people seeking companionship, and if that sounds like a rationalization, it's because it absolutely is one.
+I'm not proud of it, but I'm also not above it.

-The app loaded.
 I created a new account so it would consider Maren’s profile which I had previously skipped.
 The interface appeared – the same bright colors, the same aggressive optimism of a platform that believes everyone is exactly one swipe away from happiness.

 "No more profiles found in your area.”

-Zero profiles.
-The app cheerfully suggested I should "expand my search radius.”
+None.
+Zero.
+Nada.

 Maren's profile was gone.
-The cemetery photo, the taxidermied squirrel in the cowboy hat, the handwritten note that read "I promise I'm fun" – all of it, vanished.
-Deleted, or absorbed into whatever digital void swallows things that Silt Creek decides aren't meant to be found.
+The cemetery photo with Unlucky Luke, the handwritten note that read "I promise I'm fun" – all of it, vanished.
+Deleted, or absorbed into whatever void swallows things that Silt Creek decides aren't meant to be found.

 Now, the rational explanation was simple: she'd deleted her account.
 People do this all the time.
 They sign up, they swipe, they become disillusioned with the entire premise of reducing human connection to a series of thumb gestures, and they uninstall.
-I had done exactly this myself, forty-eight hours earlier.
+I had done exactly this myself.
 There was nothing sinister about her dating profile disappearing.
 It was, in fact, the most plausible outcome.

 But I kept staring at the empty screen, and what I felt was not reassurance.
-What I felt was the quiet, creeping awareness that if Maren did not show up for her next shift, and if Dale said something like "she moved on" or "don't worry about it" or simply produced a clipboard and walked away – I would have no evidence that she had ever existed at all.
+It was the quiet, creeping awareness that if Maren did not show up for her next shift, and if Dale said something like "she quit" or "don't worry about it" or simply produced a clipboard and walked away – I would have no evidence that she had ever existed at all.

-I uninstalled the app for the second time in three days and prepared for my perimeter walk.
+I uninstalled the app again and prepared for my perimeter walk.